|

 (where his teams won two national championships)."
 [Johnson].

-Oregon State tied Washington in 1914, snapping a 39-game winning streak,
+Oregon State tied Washington in 1914, snapping a

 the second longest in college football history.